-In 2020, 2019, and 2018, the results of our annual impairment tests indicated no impairment.
+In 2021, 2020, and 2019, the results of our annual impairment tests indicated no impairment.

-The excess of fair value (FV) over carrying value (CV) was compared to the carrying value for each reporting unit.
-Based on the results shown in the table below and based on our measurement date of August 1, 2020, our conclusion is that no goodwill was impaired in 2020.
+The fair value ("FV") was compared to the carrying value ("CV") for each reporting unit.
+Based on the results shown in the table below and based on our measurement date of August 1, 2021, our conclusion is that no goodwill was impaired in 2021.
 Potential events or circumstances, such as a sustained downturn in global economies, could have a negative effect on estimated fair values.

-WACC Excess of FV over CV Goodwill Industrial Precision Solutions Segment - Adhesives 7.0% 648% \$ 393,491 Industrial Precision Solutions Segment - Industrial Coating Systems 8.8% 584% \$ 24,058 Advanced Technology Solutions Segment - Electronics Systems 7.8% 343% \$ 27,962 Advanced Technology Solutions Segment - Fluid Management 7.8% 145% \$ 1,176,613 Advanced Technology Solutions Segment - Test & Inspection 8.5% 218% \$ 79,790
+WACC Excess of FV over CV Goodwill Industrial Precision Solutions Segment - Adhesives 7.5% 865% \$ 393,900 Industrial Precision Solutions Segment - Industrial Coating Systems 10.0% 982% \$ 24,058 Advanced Technology Solutions Segment - Electronics Systems 8.0% 404% \$ 28,014 Advanced Technology Solutions Segment - Fluid Management 8.0% 215% \$ 1,177,303 Advanced Technology Solutions Segment - Test & Inspection 10.0% 287% \$ 95,290

-Pension plans and postretirement medical plans - The measurement of liabilities related to our pension plans and postretirement medical plans is based on management's assumptions related to future factors, including interest rates, return on pension plan assets, compensation increases, mortality and turnover assumptions, and health care cost trend rates.
+Pension plan in the United States - The measurement of the liabilities related to our domestic pension plan is based on management's assumptions related to future factors, including interest rates, return on pension plan assets, compensation increases, mortality and turnover assumptions, and health care cost trend rates.
+The liabilities associated with the Company's international pension plans and OPEB are not as materially sensitive to changes in assumptions as the pension plan in the United States.

-The weighted-average discount rate used to determine the present value of our domestic pension plan obligations was 2.85 percent at October 31, 2020 and 3.25 percent at October 31, 2019.
-The weighted-average discount rate used to determine the present value of our various international pension plan obligations was 1.01 percent at October 31, 2020, compared to 1.26 percent at October 31, 2019.
-The discount rates used for all plans were determined by using quality fixed income investments with a duration period approximately equal to the period over which pension obligations are expected to be settled.
+The weighted-average discount rate used to determine the present value of our domestic pension plan obligations was 3.02 percent at October 31, 2021 and 2.85 percent at October 31, 2020.
+The discount rate used was determined by using quality fixed income investments with a duration period approximately equal to the period over which pension obligations are expected to be settled.

 In determining the expected return on plan assets, we consider both historical performance and an estimate of future long-term rates of return on assets similar to those in our plans.
 We consult with and consider the opinions of financial and actuarial experts in developing appropriate return assumptions.
-The expected rate of return (long-term investment rate) on domestic pension assets used to determine net benefit costs was 5.75 percent in 2020 and 6.00 percent in 2019.
-The average expected rate of return on international pension assets used to determine net benefit costs was 3.22 percent in 2020 and 3.96 percent in 2019.
+The expected rate of return (long-term investment rate) on domestic pension assets used to determine net benefit costs was 5.75 percent in both 2021 and 2020.

-The assumed rate of compensation increases used to determine the present value of our domestic pension plan obligations was 4.00 percent at both October 31, 2020 and October 31, 2019.
-The assumed rate of compensation increases used to determine the present value of our international pension plan obligations was 2.69 percent at October 31, 2020, compared to 3.12 percent at October 31, 2019.
+The assumed rate of compensation increases used to determine the present value of our domestic pension plan obligations was 4.00 percent at both October 31, 2021 and October 31, 2020.